openenclave/openenclave/new_platforms/docs/ta_debugging_wsl.md

 # Building & Debugging in WSL

-Before you are able to follow the steps in the guide debugging guide, execute the following command inside the Ubuntu 18.04 environment:
+Before you are able to follow the steps in the debugging guide, execute the following command inside the Ubuntu 18.04 environment:

 ```
 echo "export DISPLAY=:0" >> ~/.bashrc